 4. Keeping the schedule.
 We hold weekly checkpoint meetings with all key SMEs to address questions that may arise during onboarding.
 We also generate and distribute weekly status reports to key personnel within the investment manager.

 At NES Financial, our dedicated client services team has experience working with private equity funds old and new, big and small.
+When NES Financial manages the onboarding process, you can be assured you’re working with an experienced administration team.
 If you’d like more information on how we can help your fund, please don’t hesitate to contact us.

 Read more about our approach to client service in these previous blogs: